OBDS-Training/Help/content/en/docs/r/setup/windows/index.md

 - Double-click on the desktop icon `R x.x.x`.

-The `RGui` application should open.
+The `RGui` application should open with an R Console.

 <!-- Link definitions -->